andreasabel/inCode/entry/shuffling-things-up.md

-Knowing permutations are a group, it means that once we settle on our representation of them, `Perm`, we can write an instance of `Perm` for `Semigroup`, `Monoid`, and `Group`, common abstractions in Haskell that many types are already instances of.
+Knowing permutations are a group, it means that once we settle on our representation of them, `Perm`, we can write an instance of `Perm` for `Semigroup`, `Monoid`, and `Group`, abstractions in Haskell that many types are already instances of.
 Abstractions like `Semigroup` and `Monoid` are pretty much an everyday thing in Haskell, so this fits in quite nicely. `Group` comes from the *[groups](https://hackage.haskell.org/package/groups)* package, which also provides some nice applications of group theory.

 ``` {.haskell}
 data Perm n = ... -- let's figure out the implementation later, where n is the number of cards